 Native American Heritage Park

-THE TRAIL OPEN JUNE 30!
+THE TRAIL IS OPEN DAWN TO DUSK!

 The Center's 15.28 acre property in Camp Verde contains a prehistoric pit house village.
 The initial investigation identified eight to ten pit house structures.
 Subsequent surveys have revealed that there are twenty archaeological features, mostly pit houses but extramural hearths (fire pits outside a dwelling) as well.
 They are arranged in a arching pattern along the east and north end of the property.
 One pit house was excavated.
 The Center decided to leave the majority of the property undeveloped and designated as a Native American Heritage Park with an educational pathway.